Grubuntu/PieMenu/README.md

 Can change the global shortcut and can assign a shortcut for each PieMenu, remove shortcuts by assigning an empty shortcut.

 ![Capture d’écran (66)](https://github.com/Grubuntu/PieMenu-Improved/assets/56045316/3a2db868-8cc5-482d-a5bb-95edce97736c)

 ### Installation
-PieMenu (1.2.7) can be installed via the FreeCAD add-on manager.
+PieMenu can be installed via the FreeCAD add-on manager.
-You should replace originals files by this version in directory Mod/PieMenu.

 Or just add all files in a PieMenu directory in your FreeCAD Mod directory.
 ![Capture d’écran (21)](https://github.com/Grubuntu/PieMenu-Improved/assets/56045316/a0fbcb3e-a5c5-4687-93ed-5b734e1ef63a)